The Press of Atlantic City: History

+Since April 3, 2023, the newspaper has published its print edition three days a week on Tuesdays, Thursdays and Saturdays.
+The print edition is also delivered by the U.S. Postal Service, rather than by newspaper carriers.

 Editions and subscription rates

 The Press of Atlantic City is available in several formats.
 It is published in print and in several digital formats.
 In May 2013, the paper shifted from a traditional business model of separate paid subscriptions for print and digital, and created All Access Passes which give readers access to the news across all available platforms for one price.
 Current rates range from $16.50 a month for full digital access with Sunday home delivery or no home deliver, to $23.50 for seven-day print home delivery plus full digital access.
 The print newsstand rate is $1.00 for the daily edition, and $2.00 for Sunday.
 Prices are higher in Toms River and north.

 On October 15, 2011, PressofAtlanticCity.com became a paid content website, and was the first daily newspaper site in New Jersey to request payment for access to its digital content.
 It is also available in a replica e-edition that allows viewers to see the entire paper digitally as it appears each day in print, along with page-turning technology and links.
 In addition to news and sports, both web editions have local auto, real estate and job pages within the respective sites.
 Readers may currently view up to five pages on a free trial, after which they are asked to subscribe.